 Quoted in E. Michael Jones, Libido Dominandi: Sexual Liberation and Political Control (South Bend: St. Augustine’s Press, 2000), 607.

-Posted by Jonas E. Alexis on October 23, 2015, With 59423 Reads Filed under History, Investigations.
+Posted by Jonas E. Alexis on October 23, 2015, With 77448 Reads Filed under History, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.